 - Second-Party Data: User data from partners who share their 1PD for enriching customer behaviour.
 For example, business affiliates.

-- Third-Party Data: Data from other 3rd party vendors who capture and accrue data from sources which have anonymized behavioural or intent data, such as Acxiom, Eyeota and VisualDNA.
+- Third-Party Data: Data from other 3rd party vendors who capture and accrue data from sources that have anonymized behavioural or intent data, such as Acxiom, Eyeota and VisualDNA.

 A Julebord of DMPs